gabriellapinto/gabriellapinto/README.md

 #### About Me:

-- 🔭 I’m currently working on: SVG logo maker
+- 🔭 I’m currently working on: Note Taker
-- 🌱 I’m currently learning: NodeJS / OOP
+- 🌱 I’m currently learning: Express.js
 - 💬 Ask me about: My love for technology
 - 📫 How to reach me: Email (In My Bio)
 - 😄 Pronouns: She/Her